Loriowar/comindivion/README.md

 ## Current functions
 - One endless interactive mind map.
+- Async updating of the interactive view and an ability of a parallel edition of the graph network.
 - Multiple selection and moving of nodes.
 - Search over nodes.
 - Grouping of nodes.
 - Listing of similar nodes.
+- Export all users data to the file.
 - Small tutorial in format of "How to...".

 ## Future functions
 - Import data from a file to the application.
-- Export all users data to the file.
-- Async updating of the interactive view and an ability of a parallel edition of the graph network.
 - API for an access to all user data.
+- Undo/redo actions.
+- Snapshots of the network state.
 - Sharing nodes and node groups between users.

 And of course, feel free to offer any functions which can help yo achieve your personal aims.